 It's hard to know where to begin when studying for AP World History.
 Though the exam mainly covers broad themes and trends, there's so much information to sift through that it can be easy to get lost in the weeds.
-Review books can help guide your study plan, ensure that you revisit the most important concepts, and provide critical test-taking strategies.
+Review books can help guide your study plan, ensure that you revisit the most important concepts, and teach you critical test-taking strategies.

-In this article, I'll go through the best books to use for studying AP World History and how you can choose one that will give you the tools you need to ace this test.
+In this article, we'll go through the best books to use for studying AP World History and how you can choose one that will give you the tools you need to ace this test.

-We'll list the books that are the most reliable resources for long-term and short-term studying as well as a few that you might consider buying as supplemental resources.
-I’ll also give you specific pros and cons for each book so you can make a more informed decision about which one fits your needs best.
+We'll list the books that are the most reliable resources for long-term and short-term studying as well as a couple you might consider buying as supplemental resources.
+We'll also give you specific pros and cons for each AP World History review book so you can make a more informed decision about which one will best fit your needs.

-Best Overall Review Book
+- Best Overall Review Book

 - Not quite detailed enough to use for self-studying

-I’d consider this book to be the best overall resource because you can make it work for you no matter what your study timeline or score goals happen to be.
+We consider this book to be the best overall resource for AP World History because you can make it work for you no matter what your study timeline or score goals are.
 It doesn't go overboard in the information it provides, but it also isn't so sparse that it's only useful for a quick review of the test.

-Best Book for Short-Term Review
+Best AP World History Book for Short-Term Review